 It is very gratifying to achieve this long-standing breakthrough.
 One of the most satisfying aspects of genealogy for me is learning about how and why and when my ancestors came to America.
 It’s one of my highest priorities: trying to push each line back to its point of immigration and understanding the circumstances involved in the passage.
 In the case of Laurent Wührlin and Rosalie Rist, we now know how they came and when – although we can speculate, the why will probably never be fully answered.

-I have ordered pre-Republican parish records for Dannemarie and Hartmannswiller in hard copy because Alsatian vital records prior to 1793 are not available online.
+I have ordered pre-Republican parish records for Dannemarie in hard copy because Alsatian vital records prior to 1793 are not available online.
 The records are being shipped from France.
-Hopefully I can push the Wührlin, Hirtz, Rist, and Baumann branches back even further.
+Hopefully I can push these lines back even farther.